Xunnamius/black-flag-extensions/README.md

 });
 ```

-> Note that you cannot nest `subOptionOf` keys within each other and will
+> Note that you cannot nest `subOptionOf` keys within each other.
+Doing so will
 > trigger a framework error. `subOptionOf` is only valid during Black Flag's
-> first parsing pass.
+> first parsing pass!

 Now we're ready to re-implement the `init` command from `myctl` using our new
 declarative superpowers: